 - Award recipients are responsible for paying all taxes related to their awards.
 The fellowship funds awarded are generally considered income in the United States, and therefore must be reported to the tax authorities.
 ARISC bears no responsibility for withholding or remitting taxes related to these awards.

 - Award recipients are responsible for ensuring proper medical and evacuation insurance coverage during their time in the field in the South Caucasus.
 Proof of insurance coverage will be required before disbursement of fellowship funds.

-- Fellowship recipients are eligible to reapply for a second Research Fellowship three years after completion of their most recent award.
+- Fellowship recipients are eligible to reapply for a second ECA-funded fellowship three years after completion of their most recent award.
 Fellows cannot hold two-federally funded fellowships or funding opportunities simultaneously.

 - Selected fellows must work on their research full-time during their period of funding.

 - All travel between the US and South Caucasus that uses funds from the fellowship program must meet the provisions of the “Fly America Act.”